onemokang/cs50/README.md

-# cs50
+# Harvard CS50: Introduction to Computer Science
-Harvard CS50's Introduction to Computer Science
+Problem sets and projects for Harvard CS50: Introduction to Computer Science